danielyule/hearthbreaker/docs/contributing.rst

 copies of that card.
 The method will choose a character class based on the makeup of the cards passed in, or default to Mage if none of the cards are class specific.

 The second two parameters are the computerized agents to use for testing the cards.
-There are three most commonly used
+There are five most commonly used
 agents:

-:class:`DoNothingBot <hearthbreaker.agents.basic_agents.DoNothingBot>`
+:class:`DoNothingAgent <hearthbreaker.agents.basic_agents.DoNothingAgent>`

     As its name implies, this bot does nothing.
 It does not play a card, or use its hero power.
 This bot is used if the enemy player doesn't need to do anything.

-:class:`SpellTestingAgent <tests.testing_agents.testing_agents.SpellTestingAgent>`
+:class:`CardTestingAgent <tests.testing_agents.testing_agents.CardTestingAgent>`

     This agent will play as many cards on its turn as it has the mana for, in the order they are presented in the deck.
+    This agent will not play cards out of sequence, so if there is an Oasis Snapjaw card on the top of the deck, no cards will be played until turn four, when the Snapjaw is, even if the player has other, lower cost cards in hand.
     For targeting this agents will select the first elements in the list of targets presented to it, which means an enemy minion if one is down, then a friendly minion if one is present, or if there are no minions, the enemy hero.
     There are variations on this agent, which will target specific groups, such as EnemySpellTestingAgent, which will only ever target an enemy.
 Aside from playing cards, this minion will not do anything (such as attack or use the hero power)

-:class:`PredictableBot <tests.agents.basic_agents.PredictableBot>`
+:class:`OneCardPlayingAgent <tests.testing_agents.testing_agents.OneCardPlayingAgent>`

+    This agent is very similar to `CardTestingAgent` except that it only plays one card per turn, unless that card is The Coin, in which case it will play the coin and whichever card comes after it, so long as it has the mana

+:class:`PlayAndAttackAgent <tests.testing_agents.testing_agents.PlayAndAttackAgent>`

-    PredictableBot tries to do everything it can in a very particular order:
+    This agent tries to do everything it can in a very particular order:

+     1. Play as many cards as it has mana for, in the order they are in the deck.
+Unlike `CardTestingAgent`, this agent will look for any playable cards in the hand, rather than only the first.
+     2. Attack with any active minions.

+:class:`PredictableAgent <tests.agents.basic_agents.PredictableAgent>`

+    PredictableAgent extends `PlayAndAttackAgent` with the ability to use the hero's power.
+So it will:

      1. Use the hero ability
      2. Play as many cards as it has mana for, in the order they are in the deck.
      3. Attack with the hero if possible (The targeting works similar to spell testing agent above)